ec-europa/europa-component-library/docs/Migrating-v5.md

 New twig parameter added to hide the site name on desktop (still visible on mobile), with a corresponding css class `ecl-site-header__site-name--mobile-only`

+### Social media follow

+- additional option to display the description inline with the links.
+Corresponding twig parameter: `description_inline`

+### Social media share

+This element is managed by Webtools, and has been removed from ECL showcase

+### Site footer

+TODO

 ## Js modifications

 ## Packages modifications